Individual teachers and

 in

-page with a statement giving you permission to photocopy the
+permission to photocopy the

 pages for use by your own students.